davidfowl/aspnetvnextwebapiapp/Generations.md

 PCLCrypto/1.0.80/lib/portable-win8+wpa81+wp80+MonoAndroid10+xamarinios10+MonoTouch10/PCLCrypto.dll
 ```

 When referencing this library from a PCL project, the portable-* dll is used for compilation.
 This is to allow other PCLs to be written against a consistent surface area across platforms.
-When referencing this package from a specific platform, the platform specific implementation is chosen.
+When referencing this package from a specific platform, the platform-specific implementation is chosen.

 With .NET Standard Platform versions, and NuGet v3, we have introduced a more formal approach to making these kinds of packages.
 PCLCrypto would change to look like the following: